 Pushing Cinestill 800T for Portrait Photos

-Most of the photos you’ve seen above are pushed to 1600, but some photographers take it upon themselves to push Cinestill 800T to 3200 – which is a whole 2 stops up!
+Most of the photos you’ve seen above are pushed to 1600, but some photographers push CineStill 800T to 3200 – a full 2 stops up!

-It takes the benefits of pushing film, and ups the ante with slightly more pronounced shadows, more contrast, and higher shutter speed / tighter aperture suggestions from your camera’s metering.
-Photographers often deal with less exposure by slowing down the shutter (often accompanied by a tripod), lowering the aperture as much as possible, or increasing the overall ambient lighting to make up for the lack of exposure when pushing to 3200.
-Check out these photos of Cinestill 800T pushed to 3200!
+This technique amplifies the benefits of pushing film, resulting in more pronounced shadows, increased contrast, and higher shutter speed or tighter aperture suggestions from your camera’s metering.
+To compensate for less exposure when pushing to 3200, photographers often slow down the shutter speed (often using a tripod), lower the aperture as much as possible, or increase ambient lighting.
+Check out these photos of CineStill 800T pushed to 3200!

 Pushing Cinestill 800T to 3200Photos by u/Animalhesus, u/seaweedOK1099, u/solidifiededgez on Reddit

-Do you push your Cinestill 800T film?
-If so, let us know in the comments below and tag us in your Cinestill posts on Instagram @gridfiti!
+Do you push your CineStill 800T film?
+If so, let us know in the comments below!

 Gridfiti is supported by its audience – when you buy something using the retail links in our posts, we may earn a small commission at no additional cost to you.
-We only recommend products we would use ourselves and recommend to our friends and family.
 Read more about our affiliate disclaimer.